ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 #### ICP 2.1 Peformance IBM Provided Dashboard
 ##### Current Version 2.5
 This dashboard provides a summary of current performance of the ICP environment.
-One should be able to immediatly see what componenets are top 5 consumners of CPU and memeory.
-When importing this dashboard, you will need to change the "dummy" Kibana link to work in your insallation.
+One should be able to immediately see what components are the top 5 consumers of CPU and Memory.
+When importing this dashboard, you will need to change the "dummy" Kibana link to work in your installation.
+Instructions are following in this document

 ![ICPPerformance](ICPperf1.png)
-This dashboard provides a summary of current performance of the ICP environment.
-One should be able to immediatly see what componenets are top 5 consumners of CPU and memeory.
-When importing this dashboard, you will need to change the "dummy" Kibana link to work in your insallation.

 + Importing Dashboards [Grafana_Import](Grafana_Import.md)
 + Updating the Link to Kibana [Kibana_Link](Edit_Kibana_Link.md)